Housing Information

 • Ways that you are involved in helping the residence hall be a positive place to live.

-• How living on campus will support your academic goals
+• How living on campus will support your academic goals.

 To be eligible to live in Clare Hall, students must:

-• Be sophomore, junior, or senior standing, or 21 years of age (or have prior approval from the Director of Residence Life).
+• Be sophomore, junior, or senior standing or 21 years of age (or have prior approval from the Director of Residence Life)

 • Be in good standing within the Residence Hall and be free of outstanding fines

-• Abide by Residence Life Policies, including keeping room in good condition.
-If the student’s room is in poor condition during safety checks or during check-out, the student may lose the privilege of living in Clare Hall and will be moved to an available space in Austin Hall.
+• Abide by Residence Life Policies, including keeping the room in good condition.
+If the student’s room is in poor condition during safety checks or check-out, the student may lose the privilege of living in Clare Hall and will be moved to an available space in Austin Hall.

 STUDENT’S RESPONSIBILITY TO THE COMMUNITY